Tools You Can Use to Create, Market, and Grow Your Business

 When deciding which tools to use in your business, it's helpful to ask a colleague which tools they've found success with.
 You still have to experiment with the tools yourself, but at least you'll have a place to start instead of wading through Google and hoping to find a resource that fits your business.

-Here are the tools I share in my free webinar.
-These are the tools I use now to create, market, and grow my business.
+Here are the tools I use now to create, market, and grow my business.
 Maybe some of these will help you in the next step of your business!

 Tools to CREATE your business:Wordpress: I used Wordpress for the first six years of my business.
 It's a great platform for blogging and creating websites, but when I wanted to start selling physical and digital products (courses, books, etc.), Wordpress and all of the plugins didn't work for me anymore.
 My site was hacked three times, and I had ongoing problems with every software update.
 I switched to Shopify.